Best diabetic dog food: Take control of your dog's diet

 Will need a prescription to buy

 Got a diabetic dog?
 Not sure what food you should be trying?
-Then this veterinary-exclusive dry dog food from Royal Canin has all the right ingredients to keep your dogs diabetes under control.
-It's not as simple as pressing the purchase button and waiting for the food to turn up – you will need a prescription from your veterinarian before you can buy it.
+This dog food could be the one for you.
+You will need a prescription from your vet before you can buy it, but once you’ve got that you can order it online.
 So what makes this offering so tempting, tasty, and healthy?

 The food is specially formulated to support healthy blood glucose levels and help retain muscle mass so your pet pooch stays fit and healthy and able to enjoy an active lifestyle, which in turn helps control your dog's diabetes.
 It also contains a host of ingredients to give your dog energy and vitality and, if fed as instructed, will help control calorie intake and keep your dog at an optimum weight.